Temper

 It is worth paying attention to the ergonomics of the handle.
 It should be comfortable to hold, then it reduces the strain on the hands during prolonged use.

 The materials of manufacture affect the durability and accuracy of the tool.
-The most popular materials are stainless food-grade steel (the strongest and most accurate, often used for professional models) and aluminum (a lighter option available for home use).
+The most popular materials are stainless food-grade steel (the strongest and most accurate, often used for professional models) and aluminum (a lighter option, available for home use).
 More budget options are also used – wood and plastic.
 The handle material can be wooden, plastic or metal.

 Selection criteria